lurchmath/lde/docs/phase5-interpretation.md

    `instanceBeingInterpreted` array is non-empty, then its last entry is stored within the newly constructed `OutputStructure` in a field called `origin`.
 Otherwise, `origin` should be undefined (or null, whatever).
+ * [ ] Override the `OutputStructure`'s routine for creating connections so
+   that, in addition to forming the connection, it also adds to its JSON data an `_origin` key whose value is the unique id in the Input Tree of the last entry on the `instanceBeingInterpreted` array, if one exists.
+   (If not, leave the `_origin` field undefined.)
  * [ ] Extend the unit tests for the LDE module to verify that Output Trees now have, in each of their nodes, the correct origin node from the Input Tree that gave rise to that `OutputStructure`.